-This is a list of suggestions and is NEITHER all-inclusive nor a list of requirements.
-Items are not ranked or grouped in any order of importance.
+Indicators under Teaching and Leadership and Service are suggestions and are NEITHER allinclusive nor are they lists of requirements.
+These items are not ranked or grouped in any order of importance.
 There is no expectation by the Communication Department that these are the only things that might be used or that all these items must be used.